depmkeu/depmkeu/README.md

 # 💫 About Me:
-Hello I’m Candradevi 👋 with a strong interest in data handling and structured data management.
+Hello I’m Candradevi 👋 with a strong interest in data handling and structured data management.<br>
-I enjoy organizing, validating, and keeping data accurate behind the scenes 🗂️✨ Currently exploring software development, especially how backend systems work with data 💻⚙️
+I enjoy organizing, validating, and keeping data accurate behind the scenes 🗂️✨<br>
+Currently exploring software development, especially how backend systems work with data 💻⚙️

 ## 🌐 Socials: